 1 teaspoon cayenne pepper(optional)

 1 teaspoon basil

 1 teaspoon thyme

 Combine the Cajun seasoning ingredients.
 Mix two tablespoons of the Cajun seasoning into the shrimp.
 Place them in the fridge to soak up the flavor as you get the grill fired up.
 You'll want direct, medium high heat.
 Grill the shrimp for 4 to 6 minutes, or until done.
 Melt the butter and stir in 1 teaspoon of the Cajun seasoning for shrimp dipping.

 Serve 'em up on brown paper bags (or on a plate) with a side of red beans and rice and a bit of Cajun shrimp dip.

 Shrimp can pick up some great flavor from marinades.
-Here are a couple that are well worth a try.
+Here's one that you might enjoy.